 - forecast costs and benefits are frequently reviewed

 10.6.7 A monitoring system should establish:

-- Whether management data is actually calculating what it purports to measure; and
+- whether management data is actually calculating what it purports to measure

 10.6.10 When contracts have been let, it will be important to ensure that the respective roles and responsibilities set out in the contract are fully understood and fulfilled to the contracted standard.
 The likelihood of the benefits being realised will be affected by the contractual terms, and any incentives built in to the contract.
 Where contracted standards are not fulfilled, the contracting public body should apply mechanisms established in the contract to rectify any under-performance.
 Guidance is available from CPD on dispute resolution.